Products

 Jun 20, 2023

-In conversation with Award-Winning Entrepreneur
+In conversation with Sheryl Miller

 We were delighted to resume our ‘In conversation with…’ series recently when I shared an in-depth discussion with Sheryl Miller, award-winning serial entrepreneur and author of ‘Smashing Stereotypes’.
 In this conversation, Sheryl and Anton explore several diversity, equality and inclusion (DE&I) topics as well as how to integrate more inclusive practices into your hiring process.